 Committee on Committees.
 This committee each year asks the faculty to express a preference for committee service and, during the summer, draws up a proposed membership list for appointed faculty committees.
 This list is submitted to the faculty at the first regular faculty meeting in the fall for its confirmation.
-Committee membership: the Dean of the College, who serves as chair, and three-elected faculty members (elected by the full faculty), one from each Division and serving staggered three-year terms.
+The committee is comprised of the Dean of the College (who serves as chair) and three-elected faculty members (elected by the full faculty), one from each Division and serving staggered three-year terms.